 The workshop is seeking original research papers presenting applications of parallel and high performance computing to biology and medicine.
 Topics of interest include, but are not limited to:

-- High performance data mining for bioinformatics and biomedicine.
+- High performance computing for computational biology

 - Large scale biological and biomedical databases